 So we mother migraine sufferers are screwed, right?
 Well, kind of.

-First, medication is always an option, both for preventing migraines and for dealing with some of the symptoms, and you totally shouldn’t be afraid to ask your doctor for some relief.
+First, medication is always an option, both for preventing migraine and for dealing with some of the symptoms, and you totally shouldn’t be afraid to ask your doctor for some relief.
 Other people have found relief in alternative treatments like acupuncture, chiropractic care, and dietary changes.

-But here’s what I’ve been trying to do lately: Since stress and sleep deprivation are among my top triggers, I’ve been saying “fuck off” and “good riddance” to anyone and anything that is stressing me out.
+But here’s what I’ve been trying to do lately: Since stress and sleep deprivation are among my top triggers, I’ve been saying “screw off” and “good riddance” to anyone and anything that is stressing me out.
 I’ll cancel plans, throw iPads in my kids’ faces, and get some godforsaken sleep.

 But lately, I’ve been able tell my family that I need some space and that they can very well take care of themselves for a bit.
 It’s been speeding up the process of recovery for me, which certainly benefits everyone.